Oladimejiibitoye/meal_management_app/README.md

 ## General

-1. Create .env file from the .env.example to successfully run the api on your local
+1. Create `.env` file from the `.env.example` to successfully run the api on your local
-2. Run $ npm install to install all dependencies
+2. Run `npm install` to install all dependencies
-3. Run $ npm run create:db to create database
+3. Run `npm run create:db` to create database
-4. Run $ npm run migrate to run migration file
+4. Run `npm run migrate` to run migration file
-5. Run $ npm run start:dev to start app in watch mode
+5. Run `npm run start:dev` to start app in watch mode

 ## Installation